 “Look after the pennies and the pounds will look after themselves.”

-However, Americans’ frugal habits began to change after silver coins disappeared from circulation and the dollar was no longer backed by gold .
-John Maynard Keynes said economic destruction would result from debauching the currency:
+But Americans’ frugal habits began to change after silver coins disappeared from circulation and the dollar was no longer backed by gold [Aug.
+15, 1971] just as John Maynard Keynes had warned:

 “There is no subtler, no surer means of overturning the existing basis of society than to debauch the currency.
 The process engages all the hidden forces of economic law on the side of destruction, and does it in a manner which not one man in a million is able to diagnose.”* ~Lord John Maynard Keynes~